AustinMoninger/face-recognition-backend/README.md

 ## What I Learned

+How to...

-* Creating endpoints for a RESTful API
+* create endpoints for a RESTful API
-* Creating a backend server with Node.js and Express.js
+* create a backend server with Node.js and Express.js
-* Using Postman to test the endpoints of my server
+* use Postman to test the endpoints of my server
-* Connecting a backend server to a database and interacting with that database from the endpoints
+* connect a backend server to a database and interacting with that database from the endpoints
-* Using a cryptographic library ([bcrypt](https://www.npmjs.com/package/bcrypt)) to store private user information in a database
+* use a cryptographic library ([bcrypt](https://www.npmjs.com/package/bcrypt)) to store private user information in a database
-* How to deploy a project with Heroku
+* deploy a project with Heroku

 ## Available Scripts